KhronosGroup/3DC-Certification/evaluation/README.md

 ⚠️ Ensure that you execute the `evaluation.py` script from within the `evaluation` subdirectory.

 ⚠️ Please be aware that the `--rep` option should point to the directory of the [3DC-Certification](https://github.com/KhronosGroup/3DC-Certification) repository.
+If you have cloned the 3DC-Certification repository on your local machine and are executing the evaluation script from within this cloned repository __you can omit the `--rep` option__.

 ### Example